The Sons of Katie Elder: Shooting

 Filming was due to begin in September 1964, but had to be delayed until January 1965, after Wayne was diagnosed with lung cancer.
-Following Wayne's surgery to remove a cancerous lung and two ribs, the star insisted on doing his own stunts, and nearly contracted pneumonia after being dragged into a river.
+Following Wayne's surgery to remove a cancerous lung and two ribs, the star insisted on doing some of his own stunts, and nearly contracted pneumonia after being dragged into a river.

-Outdoor locations were filmed in Durango, in northern Mexico, and the opening credits scene as a locomotive travels a narrow stream canyon valley on the famed Denver and Rio Grande Western Railroad (now a scenic tourist train) Colorado, United States.
-The train depot scene that follows that (where the brothers wait for no-show John Wayne) was filmed at Perkinsville Arizona, and that same train depot was used as Gold City near the end of How the West was Won.
+Outdoor locations were filmed in Durango, in northern Mexico, and the opening credits scene as a locomotive travels a narrow stream canyon valley on the famed Denver and Rio Grande Western Railroad (now, a scenic tourist train) Colorado, United States.
+The train depot scene that follows that (where the brothers wait for no-show John Wayne) was filmed at Perkinsville, Arizona, and that same train depot was used as Gold City near the end of How the West was Won.
 That train depot still stands at the end of the ride for Verde Canyon Railroad, a tourist train originating in Clarkdale, Arizona, before the train reverses and heads back.

 Former Disney star Tommy Kirk was signed for the film, presumably in the role of Bud Elder, but his arrest for being at a party where marijuana was used led to his being fired from the production.

-The name "Kate Elder" was one of several names used by Mary Katherine Horony Cummings, better known as "Big Nose Kate", a western icon and sometime companion of dentist / gambler / gunfighter Doc Holliday.
+The name "Kate Elder" was one of several names used by Mary Katherine Horony Cummings, better known as "Big Nose Kate", a western icon and sometime companion of dentist/gambler/gunfighter Doc Holliday.
 As Holliday's Kate Elder lived until 1940, she cannot be the Katie Elder mentioned in this film.

 John Wayne and Dean Martin had also starred in Howard Hawks's Rio Bravo six years earlier, one of Martin's earliest dramatic roles after splitting with his longtime comedic partner Jerry Lewis.

-Four years later, Henry Hathaway also directed John Wayne in his first Academy Award-winning role of Indian Territory U.S.
+Four years later, Henry Hathaway also directed John Wayne in his only Academy Award-winning role of Indian Territory U.S.

 Marshal Rooster Cogburn in the original screen version of True Grit (1969).
-In addition to Wayne, actors Strother Martin, Dennis Hopper, and Jeremy Slate were all cast in that film as well.
+In addition to Wayne, actors Strother Martin, Dennis Hopper, and Jeremy Slate were all cast in that film.

 Music

 The score was composed by Elmer Bernstein, who would also score True Grit by the same director and starring John Wayne.

-Johnny Cash sang a song in 1965 also called "The Sons of Katie Elder", written by Elmer Bernstein and Ernie Sheldon but, despite the title and composer, did not feature in this movie.
+Johnny Cash sang a song in 1965 also called "The Sons of Katie Elder", written by Elmer Bernstein and Ernie Sheldon.
+Despite the title and composer, the song did not feature in this movie, but appeared on its soundtrack LP.